 Today’s Gospel contains a scene that reveals another aspect of faith.
 In addition to the witness of Christ’s Resurrection.
 It is about Joseph of Arimathea asking Pilate for the Body of Jesus.
 Beyond Joseph’s courage and love for Christ, we glimpse a foreshadowing of the Eucharistic ritual.

 The priests recite at the moment of communion during the Archpriestly Mass.
 In this Light, Joseph of Arimathea becomes the model of the Christian who, imbued with faith in the risen Christ, seeks steadfastly to partake of the life-giving Body.
 Light and power of the new age, to which our Saviour opens the way.
-The moment is sung by the Church at the Great Saturday Utterance, in one of the most poignant troparia of Passion Week: The Sun has hidden its rays, and the Temple’s vault was torn in two because of the death of the Saviour.
-Which Joseph, seeing.
+The moment is sung by the Church at the Great Saturday Utterance, in one of the most poignant of Passion Week: The Sun has hidden its rays, and the Temple’s vault was torn in two because of the death of the Saviour, which Joseph is seeing.

-He went to Pilate and earnestly entreated him, saying: Give me this stranger, Who as a child was lodged in the world as a stranger.
-Give me this stranger, whom those of one generation with him out of hatred killed as a stranger.
-Give me this stranger, whose foreign death I am astonished to see.
+He went to Pilate and earnestly entreated him, saying: Give me this stranger, who was lodged in the world as a stranger as a child.
+Please give me this stranger, whom those of one generation with him out of hatred killed as a stranger.
+Please give me this stranger whose foreign death I am astonished to see.
 The stranger who knows how to welcome the poor and the outlander.
-The stranger, whom the Jews have alienated from the world out of envy.
-Give me this stranger, that I may hide him in the grave.
-Who as a stranger had nowhere to lay his head.
+The stranger whom the Jews have alienated from the world out of envy.
+Please give me this stranger, that I may hide him in the grave.
+Who, as a stranger, had nowhere to lay his head.
 Hearing these words of prayer, Pilate, after being assured by the centurion that Jesus had died, gave Joseph the Body.

 The judgment day comes to all people.
-Everyone will face judgment, the day their sins will be judged.
-For those who reject Jesus and for those who commit sins with their will and never regret it.
-Those who deny Jesus before men will be denied by Jesus in front of His Father.
+Everyone will face judgment the day their sins are judged for those who reject Jesus and those who commit sins with their will and never regret it.
+So those who deny Jesus before men will be left by Jesus in front of His Father.

-The Gospel of Matthew best interweaves the link between the Old Testament and the New Testament.
+Indeed, the Gospel of Matthew best interweaves the link between the Old and the New Testament.
 And because of this, it is the first of the four Gospels.
 It is therefore regarded as a continuity of the Old Testament because it collects the fulfilled prophecies of Christ’s first coming.
 And then speaks of God’s new creation.
-In the New Testament, all the stories are involved in the Legacy of Jesus.
+All the New Testament stories are involved in the Legacy of Jesus.

 God is light

-At the same time, His Light prevailed, which drove away from the darkness of helplessness.
-So of sickness of every kind, of the blindness of Body and soul, and the Light of the knowledge of God shone into the souls of sincere people.
+At the same time, His Light prevailed, driving away from helplessness’s darkness.
+So of the sickness of every kind, of the blindness of Body and soul, and the Light of the knowledge of God shone into the souls of sincere people.
 Open to receive from the Saviour His inexhaustible Light.

-The manifestation of Jesus Christ as Light is also mentioned by the Evangelist John in the Prologue of his Gospel.
-Where we learn that Jesus Christ is the Logos or Word of God.
-Who brought life to all creation, and in this life received from Him, people were able to enjoy His Light.
-So we can speak of a more general light of His, which is projected onto all creation, which is also illumined by the Light of the One who created it and cares for it.
+The Evangelist John also mentions the manifestation of Jesus Christ as Light is also mentioned by the Evangelist John in the Prologue of his Gospel.
+We learn that Jesus Christ is the Logos or Word of God, who brought life to all creation, and in this life received from Him, people could enjoy His Light.
+So we can speak of a more general light of His, which is projected onto all creation and illuminated by the Light of the One who created it and cares for it.

-Therefore, people who have this perception of the world feel joyful and enlightened in it.
-Discovering through it new and new meanings of it take the man out of monotony and boredom and place him in a permanent newness, creativity, and spiritual Light.
+Therefore, people with this perception of the world feel joyful and enlightened.
+Consequently, they are discovering through it new and new meanings.
+It takes the man out of monotony and boredom and places him in a permanent newness, creativity, and spiritual Light.

 The Word, the Son of God, who participated in the creation, the Logos, comes as Messiah, as Redeemer.
-To lift the curse due to the sin of disobedience, committed in Heaven by Adam and Eve.
-The forefathers of the human race.
+To lift the curse due to the sin of disobedience committed in Heaven by Adam and Eve.
+The ancestors of the human race.
 Through the birth of the Virgin Mary.
 Who had been imbued with the Holy Spirit, the Son of God?
-One of the Trinity accepts to take upon Himself the sins of men and brings Redemption, reconciliation with God.
+One of the Trinity accepts to take upon Himself the sins of men and brings Redemption and reconciliation with God.

-The Christ Child has been called the Sun or the Sun of Righteousness in the hymns. that adorn the beautiful services composed especially for the feast of the Nativity.
+The Christ Child has been called the Sun or the Sun of Righteousness in the hymns.
+That adorn the beautiful services composed mainly for the feast of the Nativity.
 This Sun brings to the world a spiritual illumination.
 Light of knowledge.

 What is the main message of the Bible?

-Matthew illustrates from the very beginning the purpose of writing his Gospel, which is to invoke the Old Testament prophecies that Jesus Christ is the true Messiah.
+Matthew initially illustrates the purpose of writing his Gospel, invoking the Old Testament prophecies that Jesus Christ is the true Messiah.
 As foretold by the prophets.
-Another important aspect is that Matthew portrays the fulfillment of Moses in the person of the Saviour.
+Another important aspect is that Matthew portrays Moses’s fulfillment in the Savior’s person.

-The Saviour Christ fasted 40 days, just like Moses.
-The New Law is also given on a mountain, like the Old Law.
-The Savior is a new Moses, a new Lawgiver; the Beatitudes and what follows them are an obvious replica of the Decalogue.
+The Saviour Christ fasted for 40 days, just like Moses.
+Like the Old Law, the New Law is also given on a mountain.
+The Savior is a new Moses, a new Lawgiver; the Beatitudes and what follows them are a prominent replica of the Decalogue.

 According to the words of the Saviour: He did not come to destroy but fulfill the laws.

-The Ten Commandments must also be kept by Christians to the letter.
-The Decalogue suggests what the believer must not do, and the “Beatitudes”.
-Indirectly suggest what the believer must do in order to gain reward in heaven.
+So Christians must also keep the Ten Commandments must also be supported by Christians to the letter.
+The Decalogue suggests what the believer must not do, and the “Beatitudes.”
+Indirectly suggest what the believer must do to gain reward in heaven.
 Like the Decalogue, they constitute a moral law addressed to all men.

 Abraham’s faith.
 How to achieve it nowadays?

 We see in this biblical passage that God’s covenant with Abraham has an eternal character.
-It refers in particular to those who will share the same faith as Abraham in the future.
-By his descendants taking up the covenant from generation to generation, the unity and oneness of the faith of the Israelite people in one God.
+It refers, in particular, to those who will share the same faith as Abraham in the future.
+By his descendants taking up the covenant from generation to generation, the unity and oneness of the dedication of the Israelite people to one God.

 The Creator of heaven and Earth will be proclaimed.
-In fact, this will be more clearly recorded on the occasion of the handing over to the patriarch Moses of the Ten Commandments.
-The first of which proclaims an identity of the Jewish people through belief in one God.
+This will be more clearly recorded on the occasion of the handing over to the patriarch Moses of the Ten Commandments.
+The first reveals the Jewish people’s identity through their belief in one God.
 The incarnation of the Saviour did not lead to the alteration of this commandment.
-There is a very strong connection between the Old Testament and the New Testament creeds, going so far as to merge.
-And having, among other things, a common root.
+But there is a solid connection between the Old Testament and the New Testament creeds, going so far as to merge.
+And I have, among other things, a common root.

-Returning to the promise made to the Patriarch Abraham.
-We must remember that Paul said that it refers in particular to the Saviour Jesus Christ.
-And therefore all Christians must share in it through him.
+We are returning to the promise made to the Patriarch Abraham.
+We must remember that Paul said it refers to the Saviour Jesus Christ.
+And therefore, all Christians must share in it through him.

-Remember that I wrote and shared information about the wise men who are still seeking Him!
+Remember that I wrote and shared information about the wise men still seeking Him!
 Let us follow their example.
 Thank you for your time!
-You can play a nice quiz about Jesus Christ on our Quiz Section.
+You can play a nice quiz about Jesus Christ in our Quiz Section.